Updated June 8, 2023

 Lets us discuss examples of Auditing Tools in Excel.

 Example #1 – Trace Precedents

-Trace precedents can be defined as the cells which are affecting the values/formulae under the selected cell.
+Trace precedents are the cells affecting the values/formulae under the selected cell.
 Suppose we have five principle amounts that we can invest with a rate of interest of 12% and a period of 6 years.
 We have calculated the interest amounts for all five principles using a simple formula Principle*Interest Rate*Period(in years).
 See the screenshot below:

 Now, if we click on cell A6 and press F2, we can see the formula we used to capture Interest Amount 1.

 This clearly shows us that Interest Amount 1 is based on Principle Amount 1 Value (A2) and Interest Rate (H2) as well as Period (I2).
-However, Excel has its own way to show this relationship through cell precedents under the formula auditing group.
+However, Excel has its way of showing this relationship through cell precedents under the formula auditing group.

 Step 1: Select cell A6 from the current worksheet and click on the Formulas tab at the Excel ribbon.